komljenovicnikola/bookstore-backend/README.md

 # Bookstore API

-## Installation

-1. Clone the repository
-2. Install the dependencies

 ## Setup

 Create a `.env` file in the root of the project and add the environment variables listed in the `.env.example` file.